quamm-ai/Avina-AI/README.md

 -   `install/`: Contains the master interactive installation script and its documentation.
 -   `docker-compose.yml`: Defines all infrastructure and application services (Nginx, MongoDB, n8n).
--   `nginx/`: Contains Nginx configurations for both HTTP (temporary) and HTTPS (secure) modes.
+-   `nginx/`: Contains Nginx configurations for secure HTTPS mode with a custom build process.
 -   `ssl/`: A placeholder for your custom SSL certificate and private key.
 -   `data/`: Stores persistent data volumes for services like MongoDB and n8n.
 -   `environments/`: Holds configuration templates for different deployment environments.
 -   `n8n/`: Contains n8n custom extensions and related configurations.
 -   `browser/`: Holds directories for file `uploads` and `downloads` used by services.
--   `static/`: A location for any static HTML content you want Nginx to serve.
+-   `www/`: Contains the template for the dynamic landing page.
--   `enable-ssl.sh`: A utility script to easily switch from HTTP to HTTPS mode after installation.
+-   `enable-ssl.sh`: A utility script to apply configuration changes and rebuild services.

 ## Database Configuration
 This project uses a hybrid database setup: